arnitkun/react-feed/README.md

  - Source without images are supplied with a logo of the source.
  - Clicking on a source while the "detailed view" for a news is open will reload the feed, except for `Top News` source option, which could be fixed by using the state variable `key`.
+ - There is a provision to see if there is some news related to the news currently opened in the "detailed" view via the   console, although the compoenent was not implemented because the almost everytime the function containing the logic would return the same news from NewsApi, partially because the number of items(news headlines) fetched at one time could only be 40 at max and 100 in total.

 ## Customizing the App: